Ocramius/OcraDiCompiler/README.md

 ## Credits

-Many thanks to [Sasha Oliver Prolic](https://github.com/prolic/), who wrote the implementation of the `DiProxyGenerator` and patiently waited for me to get this module implemented
+Many thanks to [Sascha Oliver Prolic](https://github.com/prolic/), who wrote the implementation of the `DiProxyGenerator` and patiently waited for me to get this module implemented